 The original recipe for HP Sauce was invented and developed in 1899 by Frederick Gibson Garton, a grocer from Nottingham.
 It is understood that he used “HP” – standing for Houses of Parliament – a building which appears on the HP bottle’s logo to this day.
 It’s rumoured that the sauce was used at the turn of the 20th century in a restaurant at the Houses of Parliament.

-The HP brand was passed from the Midlands Vinegar Company to Smedley HP Foods Limited, it was then sold to the French Groupe Danone SA in 1988 for £199m.
+The HP brand was transferred from the Midlands Vinegar Company to Smedley HP Foods Limited, and then sold to the French Groupe Danone SA in 1988 for £199m.
 In June 2005, Heinz purchased HP Foods from Danone and in October 2005 the UK Office of Fair Trading referred the takeover to the Competition Commission which approved the £440m acquisition in April 2006.

 And in the Red corner…

 Introduced in 1876, Heinz Tomato Ketchup is produced by H.J.
 Heinz Company and is one of the world’s best selling ketchup brands and heinz has for many years used the slogan “America’s Favorite Ketchup”.